-- 11 To obtain a mirror axis that is exactly vertical, press the TAB key to switch to the Y Coordinate box in the dialog line.
+11 To obtain a mirror axis that is exactly vertical, press the TAB key to switch to the Y Y Coordinate box in the dialog line.
 Enter any dY value (not equal to 0).

-This creates the 'Isokorb' on the right and completes the design. - 12 Press ESC to guit the tool.
+This creates the 'Isokorb' on the right and completes the design.